 Welcome to Eat Takeaway!
 In this series we hear from brand and marketing leaders across the world on their ambitions and challenges in the year ahead and beyond.
 We explore their day-to-day and what lessons they have for brand teams and marketers in the fast-changing and sometimes overwhelming worlds of brand experience and delivering for customers.
 Check-out our three take-aways at the end.

-In our first episode, Robert Costelloe, Eat Creative’s Head of Growth, sat down with Carson Glover, Vice President of Brand Marketing & Communications of The Peninsula to hear what’s in store for this esteemed heritage brand.
+In this episode, Carson Glover, Vice President of Brand Marketing & Communications of The Peninsula sits down with Eat Creative’s Head of Growth, Robert Costelloe, to talk about what’s in store for this esteemed heritage brand.

 Please note this interview has been edited for clarity and brevity.